 Mindfulness changes how we process incoming signals from the environment and helps to desensitize our reactions to them.
 If one practices mindfulness regularly, eventually our hyperattentive amygdalae will calm and we will no longer have the classic complex post-traumatic stress disorder response to triggers.

-There are results from other research which found people who practice mindfulness make new neural connections between important prefrontal brain structures, which not only stabilizes arousal to stimuli but also reduces harmful risk-taking.
+There are results from other research that found people who practice mindfulness make new neural connections between important prefrontal brain structures, which not only stabilizes arousal to stimuli but also reduces harmful risk-taking.

 Through practicing mindfulness, one can learn to remain in the present.
 Our brains will make new neuropathways through mindfulness which will allow us to remember the calm we find through it, and thus reduce our anxiety.
 We learn how to be less hypervigilant, and for our mind to be less reactive to triggers than we once were.